sushantjadhav416/BankMangmentSystem/README.md

  -  Transaction history tracking with JDBC for data persistence.
 4. Account Balances and Statements:
  - Display of account balances and transaction history using Swing UI components.
- - Generation and printing of account statement in thhe form of PDF.
+ - Generation and printing of account statement in the form of PDF.
 5. Interest Calculations:
 - Automated interest calculations for various account types.
 - JDBC for storing and updating interest-related data.
 6. Reporting and Analytics:
-- Utilization of Swing and AWT for creating reports and graphical representations.
+- Utilization of Swing and AWT for creating reports.
 - JDBC for querying and retrieving data for analytical purposes.
 7. Alerts and Notifications:
 - Implementation of alerts and notifications using Swing components.